robocup-junior/erebus-document/content/en/docs/Contribution guidelines/_index.md

 ## Contributions to the documentation

-For the time being, if you find mistakes/editing points on the documentation, please inform us through the Discord server.
+- Raising issues by clicking on the [Documentation issue](https://gitlab.com/rcj-rescue-tc/erebus/erebus-document/issues/new?title=Contribution%20Guidelines) and creating an issue on the project repository.
+- Talk to us through the Discord server: You can communicate to us (develpers, RCJ Rescue committee) through the discord server.
+Please share your ideas with us!

 <!--
 {{% pageinfo %}}